 If the eNB1 receives the RESOURCE STATUS UPDATE message, which includes the Cell Reporting Indicator IE set to "stop request" in one or more items of the Cell Measurement Result IE, the eNB1 should initialise the Resource Status Reporting Initiation procedure to remove all or some of the corresponding cells from the measurement.

+If the eNB1 receives the RESOURCE STATUS UPDATE message, which includes the Reported Neighbor Cells List IE as part of the Cell Measurement Result Item IE, the eNB1 should consider the cells listed in the Reported Neighbor Cells List IE as candidate for UE configuration with resource aggregation with the cell identified by the Cell ID IE in the Cell Measurement Result Item IE.